 In light of the change in tax law, donors need to understand the new tax landscape when making their charitable contributions.
 TCJA increased the standard deduction to $24,000 (MFJ) and put a $10,000 cap on state income and property taxes.
 Outside of state income taxes, the two most common itemized deductions remaining are charitable contributions and the mortgage interest deduction.
 If a donor has paid off a mortgage, they would need to donate in excess of $14,000 annually to utilize itemized deductions.
-But this is still not a tax effective use of charitable dollars.
-A slight change in the timing of donations could provide significantly more tax benefit without changing the benefit to the organizations and causes they support.
+But this is still not a tax-effective use of charitable dollars.
+A slight change in the timing of donations could provide significantly more tax benefits without changing the benefit to the organizations and causes they support.

 Consider a married couple that does not have a mortgage and donates $15,000 per year to charity.
 With a maxed-out state tax deduction, their itemized deductions would be $25,000, only $1,000 over the standard deduction.
 What if that same couple donates the money they have allotted for their 2019 and 2020 charitable giving in January 2020 and December 2020?
-How would that effect their taxes?
+How would that affect their taxes?

 This is called a “bunching strategy” and provides the taxpayer with an additional $28,000 in deductions over four years, with no change in total charitable giving.
 Additionally, if the taxpayer makes their donations in January and December of a giving year, there should be minimal change in cash flow for the taxpayer and the charitable organization, a win-win for everyone involved.

 The TCJA is still a piece of legislation in flux, with many questions still-to-be answered until a court has weighed in on the exact interpretation of the law.
-Until then, counting on the knowledge of accounting and tax professionals is the best way to “do the right thing” and continue to support charitable causes in a tax efficient way.
+Until then, counting on the knowledge of accounting and tax professionals is the best way to “do the right thing” and continue to support charitable causes in a tax-efficient way.